pfillion/mobycron/README.md

 [![microbadger image](https://images.microbadger.com/badges/version/pfillion/mobycron.svg)](https://microbadger.com/images/pfillion/mobycron "Get your own version badge on microbadger.com")
 [![microbadger image](https://images.microbadger.com/badges/commit/pfillion/mobycron.svg)](https://microbadger.com/images/pfillion/mobycron "Get your own commit badge on microbadger.com")

 A simple cron deamon for docker written in go.
-It use the [robfig cron library v3](https://github.com/robfig/cron/tree/v3) engine and all cron jobs can be confgurated by a JSON file.
+It use the [robfig cron library v3](https://github.com/robfig/cron/tree/v3) engine and all cron jobs can be confgurated by two ways.
+The first mode will perform actions on others Docker containers based on cron schedule.
+The second mode is by a JSON file acting like a contab file.

 The docker image include the official backup tool [restic](https://github.com/restic/restic).
 This may be usefull for schedule prune job and cleanup backup snaphots directly on the restic server hosting REST repositories for optimal performance.